Bethesda-Scholars-LLC/BSTC/README.md

 # BSTC
-This is the webhook integration between [Bethesda Scholars](https://www.bethesdascholars.com/) and [Tutor Crunchers](https://tutorcruncher.com/).
+This is the webhook integration between [Bethesda Scholars](https://www.bethesdascholars.com/) and [TutorCruncher](https://tutorcruncher.com/).